Structural Analysis of Single Diagonal Damped Brace

 The optimum slip maximizes energy absorption for a given frame configuration and a given lateral force.
-It has been found that this force is usually below 50% of the story shear but it can always vary depending on the restrictions the structural designer has in his/her project or depending on his/her objectives for the structure’s response performance.
+It has been found that this force is below 50% of the story shear but different forces are often selected by the structural designer depending on his/her constraints and objectives.

 Once found, small changes to the slip load(e.g. +/-20%) have minimal effect on the structure’s response.

 For quick calculations use 1/3 of the story shear, ensuring that the ratio of lateral brace stiffness to total lateral story stiffness (frame + braces) is strictly greater than 0.5 and constant throughout the building height.
 Please communicate with our Engineering Department for further advice on how to find it in your project.